22 Feb 7 Cosmetic Dental Procedures a General Dentist Can Do

 As far as orthodontics goes, there are two general options: braces and Invisalign.
 Braces, while higher quality, take longer to correct your smile and are more of an eyesore.
 Invisalign, which are clear aligners, take less time but don’t always work as well as standard braces.

 If you’re interested in either of these options, talk to a general dentist and ask them if you’re a good candidate for them.
+When it comes to understanding orthodontic insurance, discussing options and benefits with your dentist or orthodontist can really help to clarify whether or not such a service is best for you and your family.

 Final Thoughts on Cosmetic Dental Procedures